dysonreturns/sc2ai/docs/TUTORIAL_03.md

 Success!
 We add supply and can theoretically max out all the way to the 200 hard limit.
 The method `geo.build_placement_near` also ensures that the tiles are powered for Protoss and on creep for Zerg.
 Nifty.

-In a perfect world, we're set, but things aren't always perfect..
+In a perfect world, we're set, but things aren't always perfect...

 ### Robustness in Randomness